jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ### Leverage

-If you have **leverage**, you can modify an NPC's reaction by rolling a WIL contest, improving their disposition with every hit.
+If you have **leverage** and apply it, you may modify an NPC's reaction by rolling a WIL contest, improving their disposition with every hit.

 ## Attacking